-To find a network pharmacy, you can look in your Pharmacy Directory, visit our website www.humana.com/Krs, or call Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (Humana.com/PlanDocuments), or call Customer Care (phone numbers are printed on the back cover of this booklet).

 You may go to any of our network pharmacies.
-If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or have your prescription transferred to your new network pharmacy.
+However, your costs may be even less for your covered drugs if you use a network pharmacy that offers preferred cost-sharing rather than a network pharmacy that offers standard cost-sharing.
+The Pharmacy Directory will tell you which of the network pharmacies offer preferred cost-sharing.
+You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.
+If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.